 Generally, the more shares you own in the company, the greater difference your vote makes.
 Therefore, on an individual shareholder basis, it can be easy to feel like only institutional investors drive the outcome.
 However, every vote really does count.
 Even if a single shareholder won’t make or break the end result, the votes in the aggregate do make a difference.
 This is especially true if individual investors choose to invest with managers whose voting practices align with their own.
 In this arrangement the end investor can benefit from the manager’s investment in proxy-voting research and decision making.
 And the manager can benefit from the backing of a large pool of smaller shareholders.

-Parametric’s proxy-voting guidelines follow corporate-governance best practices to safeguard shareholder capital, and they consider the relevant environmental and social implications of management and shareholder proposals.
+Our proxy-voting guidelines follow corporate-governance best practices to safeguard shareholder capital, and they consider the relevant environmental and social implications of management and shareholder proposals.
 These guidelines apply to any account that has delegated voting authority to us.
-Discover more about our approach to socially responsible investing.

 Jennifer Sireklove, CFA - Director of Responsible Investing